 Manding - Why Teach It?

-One of the first behaviors dogs and puppies do with humans that annoys them is putting their feet on them; add to that behaviors such as excitedly jumping around, biting clothes and hands, etc. All these behaviors make complete sense to dogs and puppies because they are part of canine communication that works well for them with each other.
+One of the first behaviors dogs and puppies do that annoy humans is putting their feet on them.
+You can add to behaviors such as excitedly jumping around, biting clothes and hands, etc. All these behaviors make complete sense to dogs and puppies because they are part of canine communication that works well for them with each other.

 Humans, however, don’t communicate this way with each other, for the most part.
 Humans tend to expect their dogs to learn to speak “human” language with them.
-I think that begs a question for another day, that being why shouldn’t we, as humans of higher intelligence, learn to “speak Maremma?”
-I can tell you from experience that doing that will take you far in your relationship with your LGD but we’ll have that talk a little farther down the line.
+I think that raises a question for another day, that being why shouldn’t we, as humans of higher intelligence, learn to “speak Maremma”?
+I can tell you from experience that doing that will take you far in your relationship with your LGDs but we’ll have that talk a little farther down the line.

 There are many training modalities; the names of those and the jargon attached can get in the way of a human figuring out where to look to form a plan to walk outside, look the dog in the eye, and train.
 For my purposes here I will use the terms “traditional” training and “clicker” training.

 In traditional training a dog is taught things like off, down, sit, etc., in an effort to remove the offending behaviors.
 Part of what is important here is the timing.
-The unwanted behavior has already happened - so it has been allowed to be learned.
-The dog is “corrected”, and then if things go as they should the dog is also rewarded for changing his behavior, however it doesn’t always go that way for dogs.
+The unwanted behavior has already happened – so it has been allowed to be learned.
+The dog is “corrected,” and then if things go as they should the dog is also rewarded for changing his behavior, however it doesn’t always go that way for dogs.
 Often humans tell dogs what not to do when they are annoyed by them but leave things well enough alone when the behavior of the dog isn’t a problem.
 Dogs don’t appreciate “corrections.”
-It isn’t fun and if they can avoid them they will (I would too) so dogs trained this way become skillful at selective hearing and are often termed difficult, independent, or just not all that bright.
+They aren’t fun and if dogs can avoid them they will (I would too).
+So dogs trained this way become skillful at selective hearing and are often termed difficult, independent, or just not all that bright.
 Hummm.